Rob Delaney And His Wife Expecting A Baby Five Months After Losing Their 2-Year-Old Son To Cancer

 A few months on, and thankfully Delaney is all smiles again.
 The Catastrophe actor announced that his wife Leah is pregnant with their fourth child, while he also thanked the “typically wonderful” midwives of the National Health Service (NHS) who had paid the couple a visit to assess their chances of delivering the child at home.

-Along with sharing the happy news, Delaney also posted a video where he called on US citizens to campaign for better healthcare.
+Along with sharing the happy news, Delaney also posted a video where he called on U.S. citizens to campaign for better healthcare.
 Praising the UK healthcare system, he said Americans should see their money going into healthcare, and not into the pockets of insurance companies that keep raising premiums.

 Just had 2 typically wonderful @NHSEnglandLDN midwives visit my pregnant wife & I for a home birth assessment.
 Love to all marching for the NHS today.
 See my sad love letter to the NHS below. https://t.co/isAkRDqh2X